top of page

 • Mar 27

-• 2 min read
+• 3 min read

 Got an idea?
 Can’t stop thinking about it?
 Let's try to make it happen.

-It’s simply working out whether your idea is solving a real problem for real people—before you burn time or money building it.
+Validation simply means figuring out whether your idea solves a real problem for real people—before you waste time or money building it.
+Please note that your friends, family, or colleagues saying “that sounds cool” doesn’t count.

-1. Get REALLY specific about the problem
+1. Get REALLY Specific About the Problem

-Start with 5–10 people.
-They could be:
+Start by reaching out to 5–10 people.
+These individuals could be:

 • Contacts on LinkedIn